 The BOE evaluates the machine’s security and functionality before a machine can be used in a Virginia election.
 If the machine passes state testing, the BOE appoints an independent consultant to conduct a final review to determine if the voting machine meet Virginia standards.
 After passing these two rounds of evaluation, the machine is then field tested in an actual or simulated election to determine its efficacy and security in practice.

 As a final step, the State Board will notify both political parties and allow representatives to inspect the machines themselves.

 How are voting machines secured prior to Election Day?

-After inspection by officials, a voting machine is sealed with a numbered seal or locked with a key.
-If political parties have opted to have representatives present for a final inspection, the sealing or locking will occur in the party’s representative’s presence.
-The party’s representatives will certify the number on the seal and the number registered on the protective counter for each machine.
-If no party or candidate representative is present, the machine custodian will seal the device as prescribed in the presence of either a member or designee of the electoral board or general registrar.
-See § 24.2-633.
+All voting machines are sealed with a numbered seal or locked with a key.
+Political party representatives must certify the number on the seal and the number registered on the protective counter for each machine.
+If no party or candidate representative is present, a machine custodian will seal the device as prescribed by Virginia law.

 How are voting machines secured during Elections?

-During the election the exterior of the voting equipment must be in plain view of poll workers at all times.
+The exterior of the voting equipment must be in plain view of poll workers at all times.
 However, the machine must be far enough away to preserve the secrecy of the voter’s ballot.
 One poll worker must inspect the face of the voting machine after each voter has cast their vote to verify that the ballots are in their proper places and the machine has not been damaged.
-During the voting process, no one shall unlock the door covering the counter compartment of any voting machine.
-Finally, when voting is not taking place, no person is allowed in the polling place except the voting equipment custodian, vendor, or contractor technicians.
-See § 24.2-638.
+The door covering the counter compartment of any voting machine during the voting process.
+Finally, strict rules govern who can be present when voting is not taking place.

 What are the requirements for voting machine security after an election?